mohmedadil/Secure_and_Resilient_Web_Infrastructure/README.md

-# Secure & Resilient Web Infrastructure (Nginx, firewalld, MariaDB)
+# Build a Secure & Resilient Web Infrastructure (Nginx, firewalld, MariaDB)

 This is a self-directed lab project where I built a production-style web server from the ground up.
 Instead of just installing software, I focused on the full lifecycle: **Deployment → Hardening → Verification → Backup → Recovery**.